When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 According to Microsoft, “Copilot+ PCs are the fastest, most intelligent Windows PCs ever built,” which sounds like the sort of thing that’s been said every time a new PC line has been launched dating back to the ‘90s.

 But underneath their casings, something has changed in this new generation of personal computers.
-Alongside the CPU, GPU, RAM, SSD and other TLAs that make up the modern PC, there’s a new one: NPU.
+Alongside the processor, graphics, memory, storage and other bits that make up the modern PC, there’s a new one: NPU.
 This stands for Neural Processing Unit.
-They’re for accelerating AI applications locally on the PC, instead of offloading the workload to a cloud server somewhere, which is slower and has privacy concerns.
+These accelerate AI applications locally on the PC, instead of offloading the workload to a cloud server somewhere, which is slower and has privacy concerns.
+Phone chips have had them for years, but now they’ve come to the PC in earnest.

 What hardware do Copilot+ PCs use?

-Because they’re basically phone chips, battery life of Copilot+ PCs has been drastically improved, too – these range vastly, though.
-The new Surface Pro seems to be able to manage around 15 hours of real-world battery life but many other models promise a lot more than this with upwards of 20-25 hours – the proof will be in the pudding when we renew them.
+Because they’re basically phone chips, battery life is a key tenet of Copilot+ PCs.
+They’re drastically improved but still differ vastly.
+The latest Surface Pro seems to be able to manage around 15 hours of real-world battery life but many other models promise a lot more than this with upwards of 20-25 hours.

-All the Microsoft Copilot+ PC announced so far
+Some of the key Microsoft Copilot+ PC announced so far

 • Acer Swift 14 AI